-- present fairly the financial position, financial performance and cash flows of the Bank; - select suitable accounting policies in accordance with IAS 8 "Accounting policies, Changes in Accounting Estimates and Errors" and then apply them consistently; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - · make judgements that are reasonable; - provide additional disclosures when compliance with the specific requirements in IFRSs as adopted by the European Union is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Bank's financial position and financial performance; and - state whether the financial statements have been prepared in accordance with IFRSs as adopted by the European Union, subject to any material departures disclosed and explained in the financial statements.
+- select suitable accounting policies in accordance with IAS 8 "Accounting policies, Changes in Accounting Estimates and Errors" and then apply them consistently; - · make judgements and accounting estimates that are reasonable and prudent; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRS is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Bank's financial position and financial performance; - state whether international Accounting Standards in conformity with the requirements of the Companies Act 2006, have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is appropriate to presume that the Bank will not continue in business.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Bank's transactions, and disclose with reasonable accuracy at any time, the financial position of the Bank and enable them to ensure that the Bank's financial statements comply with the Companies Act 2006 and Article 4 of the IAS Regulation.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Bank's transactions, and disclose with reasonable accuracy at any time, the financial position of the Bank and enable them to ensure that the Bank's financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Bank and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.